-- a) Shoes must be completely black and non-scuff with no colored logos or laces. - b) No boots are to be worn inside the classroom. - c) Socks must be khaki, white, grey, or black. - d) Tights must be white, off-white, black, or grey for students. - e) Hairstyles and accessories should not be a distraction in class.
+- a) Shoes must be completely black and non-scuff with no colored logos or laces. - b) No boots are to be worn inside the classroom. - c) Socks must be white, grey, or black. - d) Tights must be white, grey, or black. - e) Hairstyles and accessories should not be a distraction in class.
 Hair must remain its natural color.
 Earrings for girls must be studs and worn only in the ear.
 Dangle earrings are not allowed for the safety of the student.
-Boys are not allowed to wearearrings. - f) No visible tattoos. - g) Headbands, barrettes, or large hair-ties in the colors of black, brown, khaki, white, red, blue, forest green, or purple can be worn. - h) No bandannas, hats, or headbands with attachments can be worn.
+Boys are not allowed to wear earrings. - f) No visible tattoos. - g) Headbands, barrettes, or large hair-ties in the colors of black, brown, white, red, blue, forest green, or purple can be worn. - h) No bandannas, hats, or headbands with attachments can be worn.